calchiwo/WodiMemories/README.md

 WodiMemories

-Part of the Wodi-Styles collection | A visual journey through moments, milestones, and memories.
+Part of the BuiltByWodi® Projects | A visual journey through moments, milestones, and memories.

 WodiMemories is a story-driven photo gallery that captures the essence of my life’s journey — from humble beginnings to meaningful milestones.
 Built with simplicity, emotion, and elegance, it’s designed to be more than just a collection of images.
 Every picture tells a story, and every story is a piece of the bigger picture that is me.